-- 23. Plaintiff the FIU ACLU CLUB is an unincorporated association organized as a Florida International University student organization, affiliated with the American Civil Liberties Union of Florida.
-The FIU ACLU Club's mission is to protect, defend, strengthen, and promote the constitutional rights of all people in Florida.
-The FIU ACLU Club's members, many of whom are Hispanic or Latino, are FIU students and alumni interested in being civically inclined, engaged, and active.
-The FIU ACLU Club has members who reside in all the Challenged Districts except CD 19 and HD 112. - 24.
-Plaintiff CINDY POLO is a Colombian American, Hispanic resident of HD 115 and CD 27. - 25.
-Plaintiff LUIS SORTO is a Salvadoran and Honduran American, Hispanic resident of HD 114 and CD 27. - 26.
-Plaintiff MICHAEL RIVERO is a Cuban American resident of CD 19. - 27.
-Plaintiff ARLENE GOLDBERG is a non-Hispanic resident of CD 19. - 28.
-Plaintiff GENESIS M. CASTILLA FALCON is a Cuban and Nicaraguan American, Hispanic resident of HD 118 and CD 28. - 29.
-By placing these individuals and the members of Cubanos Pa'lante, Engage Miami, and the FIU ACLU Club in the Challenged Districts, the State sends the message that it placed them in their districts simply because of their race. - 30.
-Plaintiffs are further harmed because the Enacted Plans split up their communities and group their communities with dissimilar ones, simply because of their race. - 31.
-If the Enacted Plans are not enjoined, these individuals and the members of Cubanos Pa'lante, Engage Miami, and the FIU ACLU Club will be harmed by living and voting in unconstitutionally racially gerrymandered districts. - 32.
+- 26. Plaintiff GENESIS M. CASTILLA FALCON is a Cuban and Nicaraguan American, Hispanic resident and registered voter of HD 118 and CD 28. - 27.
+By placing these individuals and the members of Cubanos Pa'lante, Engage Miami, and the FIU ACLU Club in the Challenged Districts, the State sends the message that it placed them in their districts simply because of their race. - 28.
+Plaintiffs are further harmed because the Enacted Plans split up their communities and group their communities with dissimilar ones, simply because of their race. - 29.
+If the Enacted Plans are not enjoined, these individuals and the members of Cubanos Pa'lante, Engage Miami, and the FIU ACLU Club will be harmed by living and voting in unconstitutionally racially gerrymandered districts. - 30.
 Defendant the FLORIDA HOUSE OF REPRESENTATIVES is the lower chamber of the Florida Legislature.
 Along with the Senate, the House is responsible for redrawing legislative and congressional districts after each decennial census.
 Fla.
 Const. art III, § 16.
-State representatives are elected from the Enacted House Plan.

-33. Defendant CORD BYRD is the Florida Secretary of State and is sued in his official capacity.
+State representatives are elected from the Enacted House Flan. - 31.
+Defendant CORD BYRD is the Fiorida Secretary of State and is sued in his official capacity.
 He is the State's "chief election officer."
 Fla.
 Stat. § 97.012.
 His Department of State is responsible for "general supervision and administration of the election laws," including the Enacted Plans; administers candidate qualifying; receives election returns from the county canvassing boards; and issues certificates of election to successful candidates.
 Id. §§ 15.13, 99.061, 102.112, 102.151, 102.155.